About Who Shot La Miguelito?

 Student-Directed Workshop Performances

 Student workshops are designed as advanced study experiences, providing laboratories for nascent work.
-They are an opportunity for student writers, directors, and performers to develop ideas and get them on their feet.
+They provide opportunities for student writers, directors, and performers to develop ideas and get them on their feet.
 Workshops focus on language and performance with minimal technical production.
 Workshop performances are open to the public and free to attend with reserved tickets.
-Please check back for workshop descriptions and reservation details.